 41 Pages Posted: 16 Feb 2022 Last revised: 27 Nov 2023

-FinTech companies and FinTech mergers are increasingly prevalent over the past decades.
-This paper explores the motives and consequences of FinTech mergers.
-FinTech firms have a greater likelihood of becoming targets in mergers and acquisitions (M&As).
-FinTech mergers increase the valuation of combined firms by 2.15%, and such value creation is significantly greater than non-FinTech mergers.
-Acquirers adopt cutting-edge technologies through M&Asand subsequently become FinTech firms.
-Moreover, FinTech mergers generate spillover effects to peer firms in the merging industries.
-We document positive market reactions to the industry peers in the short term and FinTech merger waves in the long term.
+FinTech companies and FinTech mergers are increasingly prevalent over the recent decades.
+This paper explores the motives and consequences of FinTech adoption through corporate takeovers.
+Acquiring firms experience FinTech disruptions in the post-merger period.
+FinTech firms become highly sought-after in mergers and acquisitions (M&As).
+We find significant value-creation of FinTech mergers in both short-term and long-term, especially when acquirers ex-ante conduct FinTech-related businesses.
+Specifically, FinTech mergers increase the valuation of combined firms by 2.2% around the deal announcements, and such value creation is more pronounced than non-FinTech mergers.
+Moreover, FinTech mergers generate positive spillover effects on target peers, including favorable market reactions to the industry peers in the short term and FinTech merger waves in the long term.

-Keywords: FinTech, Mergers and acquisitions, Value creation, Industry peers, Merger waves
+Keywords: FinTech, Mergers and acquisitions, Value creation, Industry peers, Merger waves, FinTech Disruption

 JEL Classification: G10, G14, G30, G34

 Suggested Citation: Suggested Citation